Divorce is a complicated process, but valuing and dividing a medical practice can make that process trying.

 A capitalization factor is a discount rate, meaning it attempts to give a present value to expected future income.
 The capitalization factor is industry-specific and varies depending on the practice you are valuing.

 2) Sales of Comparable Practices

 Again, a comparable practice would be similar in size, specialty, and location.
-Since there is not always a ready market for medical practices, it may be challenging to find an example of a comparable method recently sold.
+Since there is not always a ready market for medical procedures, it may be challenging to find an example of a comparable method recently sold.